man freezer

 7. Protect yourself

-It’s tempting to sunbathe in a heatwave to sport a tan but the last thing you want is to burn yourself, even if like this chap, you just want to be batman.
+It’s tempting to sunbathe in a heatwave to sport a tan.
+Still, the last thing you want is to burn yourself.
+Even if, like this chap, you just want to be Batman.
 Try to avoid the sun at mid-day when it is usually at its hottest.

-I tend to shop in Superdrug or Boots.
+I shop in Superdrug or Boots.
 Don’t skimp on protecting your face, chest, and arms from the rays of the sun.
 Keep cleansing then moisturising using an SPF filter to protect your skin.
-I buy face masks from Superdrug, such as the Garnier Moisture Bomb Chamomile Hydrating Face Sheet Mask (£1.99), which will also hydrate and cool the skin.
+I buy face masks from Superdrug, like the Garnier Moisture Bomb Chamomile Hydrating Face Sheet Mask (£1.99), which will also hydrate and cool the skin.
 Put it in the fridge before applying for extra coolness.

 Michelle Keegan Spot Tie Waist Linen Skater Dress£40 - very.co.uk